arpit-saxena/flipbook/README.md

 To run, we first need to install the required packages.
 So create a virtual environment, activate it and then run `pip install -r requirements.txt`

 Then we can give it a .flip file to compile into a PDF.
 Some examples are present in the `examples/` folder.
-For example, we can run `python -m fc examples/newton.flip -o output.pdf` to compiler the recipe `examples/newton.flip` into the flipbook PDF `output.pdf`.
+For example, we can run `python -m fc examples/newton.flip -o output.pdf` to compile the recipe [examples/newton.flip](examples/newton.flip) into the flipbook PDF `output.pdf`.

 ## Directory Structure

-See `docs/directoryStructure.md` for a detailed description on how the codebase is organised.
+See [docs/directoryStructure.md](docs/directoryStructure.md) for a detailed description on how the codebase is organised.
 It is recommended to go through it before diving into reading the code.

 ## The Flip language

 We have a very bare-bones language to describe a flipbook.
 It currently has 3 primitives to describe what's happening: Image, Tween and Scene.
 An Image represents an image, a Tween describes movement of some Image/Tween/Scene object and a Scene is a collection of objects with possibly different positions and start/end frames.

-For detailed description of the language, see `docs/flipLang.md`
+For detailed description of the language, see [docs/flipLang.md](docs/flipLang.md).

 ### Language Support